CalvinGreen94/lstm/lstm.md

      (Preprocessing for Topic Modelling Topic Modelling is an approach for finding topics in large amounts of text.)
      (Topic modeling is great for document clustering, information retrieval from unstructured text, and feature selection.)

-###### 4. eval.py> Standalone AI model for frontend stack like ChatGPT.
-     (performs inference utilizing the saved Keras model.
-This model can be used on frontend or command line.)

 <br> <br>